(Notes for my lecture to the North and East London GP Educators’ conference)

 Daniela Sieff’s website: http://www.danielasieff.com/

 Fearfulness arises from a fear that the emotions associated with the original trauma will be triggered again.
 Patients are not usually conscious of the connection and so experience a generalised anxiety about themselves and the world around them.
 In their relations with us, and other medical professionals they present with the full breadth of anxiety disorders from social phobia to panic attacks and OCD.
+One consequence of being severely anxious is a tendency to interpret ambiguous social cues negatively, so that sufferers appear highly sensitive, touchy, irritable and hard to engage with, leading to alienation, isolation and loneliness.
 Because anxiety is so profoundly physical, medically unexplained symptoms are very common.
 Because deprivation is linked to the burden of disease and multimorbidity, symptoms are very hard for clinicians to ascribe to anxiety on a complex background of vascular, endocrine and neurological disease.
-And so we to become anxious and stressed too.
+And so we too become anxious and stressed.

 The second part of the trauma world is shame.
 Shame is the conviction that what has happened to you and the way you behave is fundamentally because you are a bad person.
 James Rhodes, whose book, Instrumental is about surviving childhood sexual abuse and finding relief in playing the piano, said,